lfbear/ansible-api/README.md

 A restful http api for ansible 2.x

 ## What is it?
-ansible is a radically simple IT automation system [Ansible at Github] (https://github.com/ansible/ansible/) .
+[Ansible] (https://github.com/ansible/ansible/) is a radically simple IT automation system.
 If you are triing to use it and not like CLI mode, you can try me now.
 This is a http api for ansible

 ## how to install